chipjarred/BigMath/README.md

 The first multiplicative inverse method is by using the Knuth algorithm to divide 1 by the divisor, then multiplying the result by the dividend.
 Since it's essentially doing the same work as simply dividing using Knuth division, with the additional work of a multiplication at the end, it always underperforms the straight Knuth division.
 However it is competitive with straight Knuth division, so if the application using this library needs to repeatedly divide by the same number, using this method to calculate the inverse once and then using multiplication repeatedly would achieve significantly better performance.

 The last method is Newton-Raphson.
-Despite its quadratic convergence when calculating the multiplicative inverse, it is an order of magnitude slower than finding the multiplicative inverse using Knuth division.
-I implemented it and spent quite a lot of time optimizing it in hopes of making it competitive, but for the sizes this library is capable of handling, it just will never be a useful algorithm.
+Despite its quadratic convergence when calculating the multiplicative inverse, it is an order of magnitude slower than finding the multiplicative inverse using Knuth division, even in the 128-bit case when the initial estimate for the inverse already has 64 good bits, because I "cheat" and use `Float80` to get the initial estimate.
+I implemented it, and spent quite a lot of time optimizing it in hopes of making it competitive, but for the sizes this library is capable of handling, it will never be a useful algorithm.
 It may be more useful for the truly large numbers of digits that arbitrary precision libraries might handle.

-The following table shows their relative performance  compared to Knuth Integer division after much optimization:
+The following table shows their relative performance compared to Knuth integer division after much optimization:

 Time in seconds to run algorithm 100,000 times :
 | Floating Point Type | Knuth D (Integer) | Knuth D (Floating Point) | Knuth Multiplicative Inverse | Newton-Raphson |